vanourogeros/avl-sanity-check/README.md

 * <b>Tree size info consistency:</b> The `the_size` parameter has the correct number of nodes assigned to it.

 All done in <b>O(n)</b> complexity, with <b>only one</b> recursion of the tree.

+The function can be tested with the `avltest.cpp` program